Rightpoint/RZUtils/README.md

 A `UIViewController` subclass for managing a single child view controller contained in any subview container of a parent.
 Useful for keeping one view static while another view contains one of many potential child view controllers. iOS7+ only.

+### RZTelprompt

+Makes NSURLRequest phone calls that use telprompt by making a tel request to a static UIView, which in turn privately calls telprompt.
+This gives you the benifits of using telprompt without calling it from UIApplication where it is not specifically supported by Apple.

 #### RZTweenSpirit

 Tweening animation utility.
 Allows tweening of any keypath from one value to another based on a settable timeline position.
 Similar to a certain "jazzy"-"handy" library, but more flexible.